 Applicants whose native language is not English must take either the Test of English as a Foreign Language (TOEFL) or the exam of the International English Language Testing System (IELTS).
 The test score cannot be more than two years old.

-The TOEFL and IELTS are not required for students who have completed at least two academic years of full-time study in a country where English is the native language and in a school where English is the language of instruction within five years of the proposed date of enrollment in the University.
-In addition, the examination is not required of non-native English speakers who have a minimum of one year full-time employment in the U.S. or other country where the only official language of the country is English.
-Applicants must submit a letter from their employer verifying at least 12 consecutive months of employment and describing their English language skills.
+The TOEFL or IELTS is not required for students who have completed at least two academic years of full-time study in a country where English is the native language and in a school where English is the language of instruction within five years of the proposed date of enrollment in the University.

 International students granted admission receive from the Office of Admissions and Records all appropriate documents, including the certification forms that are required when applying for visas to enter the United States.

 International students must be able to finance themselves fully, including room and board, tuition, books, other expenses, and travel to and from the United States.
 Only a limited number of assistantships are available, so applicants should not plan on any financial assistance from UIC unless they receive a written offer of aid from a department.